 The More You Give, The More You Receive

 I don’t know what the heck people think about money, but that’s what I get a lot of, is this, Well, money is not spiritual.
-I’m just saying it’s your attitudes, a person’s attitude towards money.
+I’m just saying it’s your attitude, a person’s attitude towards money.
 I make a lot of money, but I give a lot.
 Do you know what I mean?

 Interviewer: Through philanthropy.

 It goes to biblical principles.
 The more you give, the more you receive.
 When I meet somebody who doesn’t have any money, it just means that they’re not giving me something.